ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 * WW2 led to surprising alliances
 * Quoted the US declaration of independence in declaration of independence to get the US on their side (extending his hand towards the US)
 * France got freed from an imperialist regime (Nazi germany) but clinged to be imperialist in Indochina
-* Nationalist movement wants to break free from colonial domination (began similarly to Nasser with)
+* Nationalist movement wants to break free from colonial domination (began similarly to Nasser in Egypt with the UK, shares some similarities with Mao's nationalism)
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk5NDk5Nzg3LDE1MjgxNDkxNDYsLTcwNT
+eyJoaXN0b3J5IjpbMjE0NDE2NzAzLDE1MjgxNDkxNDYsLTcwNT
 A3MzY4OSwtNTE1MzYxOTA0LC0xNjA3MTc0NywxODgyOTgyNDM2
 LDExNDIwNDMzODksNTk4NjA5OTc4LDQ1NTQ2Mzc0OSwtNjIwOT
 UyNDY1LDEyMzU0MTU3MzYsLTU5NjczMjc3NywxNjMwOTUyMTg3